-Courses are continually added, watch our facebook page for the latest course announcements!
+Courses are continually added, watch our Facebook and LinkedIn pages and our Twitter feed for the latest course announcements!
 To see previous courses use the drop down menu above.

 Be sure to check out the Life Sciences Teaching Resource Community HAPS-I course collections

 Anatomia Italiana del Sud: The Cultural History of Anatomy in Southern Italy

 (3 credits) May 1 - August 4, 2018

 San Diego Miramar College

 This course is an international experience preceded by the completion of an online curriculum that employs a series of readings in peer-reviewed journals and scholarly books that put the travel experience into context, and are followed by the development of a teaching module after the travel.
 This interdisciplinary experience allows for students to connect art and anatomy in a unique manner.
 The result is a deeper and richer understanding of the historic and cultural underpinnings of anatomy education.

 Students will participate in a 12-day visit to Southern Italy, with nine of those days in Sicily, and three days in Naples and the vicinity.
 The itinerary examines ancient Greco-Roman depictions of the human form in sculpture, painting, and mosaic - including the body as a vehicle for religious expression in two Capuchin Crypts.
 Also featured are university anatomy museums in Palermo and Napes, as well as the ruins of Pompeii, a city covered with volcanic ash 2,000 years ago.
 Highlights also include historic anatomy theaters and centuries old anatomical wax models, as well as the Riace Bronzes, 4th century BCE sculptures that are amazingly accurate anatomically as well as culturally important.
 These masterpieces will be considered with the context of how they were influenced by the dissections conducted by the artistic masters.